 ViiBE provides AR Calling Software for Construction Sites

 French startup ViiBE develops video assistance software for construction field operations.
 The software reduces on-site travel and enables on-call guidance, diagnosis, and resolution.
 The software provides AR calling between the field and distant office experts in the same augmented environment.
 It allows experts to collaborate more effectively with the ground staff.
 This improves communication efficiency which, in turn, reduces machine downtime and increases productivity.

 Discover all Construction Technologies and Startups

-The Top 10 Construction Industry Trends significantly improve efficiency, worker safety, construction speed, and implements sustainability practices.
-Collaborative robots, autonomous equipment, drone-based inspection, and laser-based terrain mapping reduces labor costs and increases accuracy.
-Further, companies use advanced materials, from self-healing concrete, engineered wood, nanomaterials, and metal alloys in modular construction and 3D Printing to deliver buildings with higher strength.
+The Top 10 Construction Industry Trends significantly improve efficiency, worker safety, construction speed, and implement sustainability practices.
+Collaborative robots, autonomous equipment, drone-based inspection, and laser-based terrain mapping reduce labor costs and increase accuracy.
+Further, companies use advanced materials such as self-healing concrete, engineered wood, and nanomaterials in modular construction and 3D printing.
 These materials ensure lower construction time and higher adherence to budgets.
 In addition to these, IoT-based solutions such as wearables, smart helmets, and vests enable remote worker monitoring while increasing worker protection.